Frequently Asked Questions – Ballston Spa, NY

 Is there a place to eat lunch at the school?

 We are happy to invite students to use our staff room as a student lunchroom.
 We have a microwave and refrigerator that students may use.
 Any student who wishes to stay at the school during the hour-long lunch break is welcome to do so.

 What is included in the tuition?

 Everything that you need to learn with us is included in your tuition.
 All of the materials, gloves, masks, and your textbook are included.
 The only additional expense is a uniform or set of scrubs, which is optional.
 CPR training is expected of dental assistants and is helpful to have when looking for a job.
-CPR is not part of our program; however, we can recommend a company that provides this training at an additional cost of $55.
+CPR is not part of our program; however, we can help students find discounted CPR classes.

 What types of dental offices can I work in after I graduate?

 You can work with general dentists, pediatric dentists, orthodontists, prosthodontists, periodontists, or endodontists.

 What types of people usually take this course?